 Your final degree mark will be based 100% on your final year work.

-The University is part of the Erasmus+ exchange programme and has agreements with a number of partner institutions throughout Europe.
+The University has agreements with a number of partner institutions throughout Europe and internationally.

-If you're thinking about studying part of your degree abroad, Erasmus+ is a great way of experiencing a new culture, meeting new people, learning a new language and gaining a study experience which will enhance your CV.
+Studying part of your degree abroad is a great way of experiencing a new culture, meeting new people, learning a new language and gaining a study experience which will enhance your CV.
 Exchanges usually take place during Year Two of your studies.

 Careers and employability